Rivian Automotive (NASDAQ:RIVN) Stock Price Down 0.1% After Insider Selling

-Shares of Rivian Automotive, Inc. (NASDAQ:RIVN – Get Free Report) were down 0.1% during mid-day trading on Wednesday following insider selling activity.
-The stock traded as low as $15.46 and last traded at $15.70.
-Approximately 16,324,358 shares traded hands during mid-day trading, a decline of 63% from the average daily volume of 43,730,254 shares.
+Rivian Automotive, Inc. (NASDAQ:RIVN – Get Free Report) shares dropped 0.1% during mid-day trading on Wednesday after an insider sold shares in the company.
+The company traded as low as $15.46 and last traded at $15.70.
+Approximately 16,324,358 shares changed hands during trading, a decline of 63% from the average daily volume of 43,730,254 shares.
 The stock had previously closed at $15.71.

-Specifically, CEO Robert J. Scaringe sold 71,429 shares of the firm’s stock in a transaction dated Tuesday, June 25th.
-The stock was sold at an average price of $11.25, for a total value of $803,576.25.
-Following the completion of the transaction, the chief executive officer now owns 909,691 shares in the company, valued at approximately $10,234,023.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders sold 214,287 shares of company stock worth $2,693,588 in the last quarter.
-Corporate insiders own 2.30% of the company’s stock.
+Specifically, CEO Robert J. Scaringe sold 71,429 shares of the business’s stock in a transaction dated Tuesday, June 25th.
+The stock was sold at an average price of $11.25, for a total transaction of $803,576.25.
+Following the sale, the chief executive officer now owns 909,691 shares in the company, valued at approximately $10,234,023.75.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+In the last quarter, insiders have sold 214,287 shares of company stock worth $2,693,588.
+Company insiders own 2.30% of the company’s stock.

-Rivian Automotive (NASDAQ:RIVN – Get Free Report) last announced its quarterly earnings data on Tuesday, May 7th.
-The electric vehicle automaker reported ($1.41) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.38) by ($0.03).
-The firm had revenue of $1.20 billion during the quarter, compared to the consensus estimate of $1.15 billion.
+Rivian Automotive (NASDAQ:RIVN – Get Free Report) last announced its earnings results on Tuesday, May 7th.
+The electric vehicle automaker reported ($1.41) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.38) by ($0.03).
+The business had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.15 billion.
 Rivian Automotive had a negative net margin of 111.09% and a negative return on equity of 53.55%.
-As a group, sell-side analysts predict that Rivian Automotive, Inc. will post -4.87 EPS for the current fiscal year.
+On average, analysts predict that Rivian Automotive, Inc. will post -4.87 EPS for the current fiscal year.

 Institutional Trading of Rivian Automotive

-A number of hedge funds and other institutional investors have recently modified their holdings of RIVN.
-Price T Rowe Associates Inc. MD grew its stake in shares of Rivian Automotive by 35.7% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 97,071,739 shares of the electric vehicle automaker’s stock worth $2,277,304,000 after buying an additional 25,550,489 shares during the last quarter.
-Baillie Gifford & Co. lifted its holdings in shares of Rivian Automotive by 714.3% during the first quarter.
-Baillie Gifford & Co. now owns 25,301,005 shares of the electric vehicle automaker’s stock worth $277,046,000 after purchasing an additional 22,194,018 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. lifted its holdings in shares of Rivian Automotive by 1,521.2% during the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 6,327,941 shares of the electric vehicle automaker’s stock worth $69,291,000 after purchasing an additional 5,937,605 shares during the period.
-Norges Bank acquired a new position in shares of Rivian Automotive during the fourth quarter worth $129,427,000.
-Finally, Vanguard Group Inc. lifted its holdings in shares of Rivian Automotive by 7.0% during the fourth quarter.
-Vanguard Group Inc. now owns 68,313,245 shares of the electric vehicle automaker’s stock worth $1,602,629,000 after purchasing an additional 4,467,881 shares during the period.
-Institutional investors own 66.25% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in RIVN.
+Morgan Stanley increased its position in Rivian Automotive by 14.0% in the third quarter.
+Morgan Stanley now owns 9,695,576 shares of the electric vehicle automaker’s stock worth $235,409,000 after purchasing an additional 1,193,650 shares during the period.
+Trust Co. of Vermont increased its position in Rivian Automotive by 52.0% in the third quarter.
+Trust Co. of Vermont now owns 4,385 shares of the electric vehicle automaker’s stock worth $106,000 after purchasing an additional 1,500 shares during the period.
+Wellington Management Group LLP increased its position in Rivian Automotive by 228.5% in the third quarter.
+Wellington Management Group LLP now owns 3,630,315 shares of the electric vehicle automaker’s stock worth $88,144,000 after purchasing an additional 2,525,142 shares during the period.
+B. Riley Wealth Advisors Inc. increased its position in Rivian Automotive by 37.5% in the third quarter.
+B. Riley Wealth Advisors Inc. now owns 20,885 shares of the electric vehicle automaker’s stock worth $507,000 after purchasing an additional 5,696 shares during the period.
+Finally, Hudson Bay Capital Management LP acquired a new stake in Rivian Automotive in the third quarter worth about $1,263,000.
+66.25% of the stock is currently owned by institutional investors and hedge funds.

 Rivian Automotive, Inc, together with its subsidiaries, designs, develops, manufactures, and sells electric vehicles and accessories.
 The company offers consumer vehicles, including a two-row, five-passenger pickup truck under the R1T brand, a three-row, seven-passenger sport utility vehicle under the R1S name.